BensonNgu/Template/src/license-guides/ChooseGoodLicense.md

 - It prohibits the incorporation of GPL-licensed code into proprietary software.
 - This license protects against "Tivoization" (modifying software but preventing users from running modified versions).

+**Example Scenario**: You want your project to stay open-source forever, even in modified forms.

 ---

 ### 3. **MIT License**